Skip to main content

 Late March 2026Sharp correction: 10%+ monthly decline (worst month since June 2013).
 Q1 closes at $4,608.35

-Year-on-year, gold is still up roughly 42% in USD — a very strong 12-month return even after the March correction.
-For UK investors, the GBP price has risen less dramatically: sterling has been broadly flat against the dollar over the past year at around 1.35, though it briefly touched 1.38 in late January.
+Year-on-year, gold is still up roughly 35% in USD — a strong 12-month return even after the March correction and the soft spring.
+For UK investors, the GBP price has risen less dramatically: sterling has been broadly range-bound against the dollar over the past year, trading near 1.34.
 For context on the current GBP gold price, our live gold prices page updates daily.

 Gold Price Chart: 5-Year View (GBP)